juji/hadist/README.md

 This is a hadist search webapp.

+- It's MIT
-- It uses google custom search engine (now Programmable Search), so it's free.. but requires time to crawl.
+- It uses Google custom search engine (now Programmable Search), so it's free.. but requires time to crawl.
-- You can publicly publish the app via github
+- It is published via github
-- It will publish using a custom domain name, so you should have one prepared
+- It will be publish using a custom domain name, so you should have one prepared
-- You can modify the source, to use your own, as long as it has the same directory structure with the default
+- You can modify the data-source, to use your own, as long as it has the same directory structure with the default
 - The app it self is in Indonesian, and it uses Indonesian data.